sarken/frontend-docs-test/classes.md

 ## Rails classes

 Rails automatically generates a unique class on `<div id="main">` on each page, named by the view partial that `div` calls.
-This means that each page on the Archive can have rules set independently, which is very useful for tweaking the layout, but should not be used as a core technique.
+This means that each page can have rules set independently, which is very useful for tweaking the layout, but should not be used as a core technique.

 * The [Media Index](https://archiveofourown.org/media) has the Rails class `media-index`.
-* The [works index for testy](https://archiveofourown.org/users/testy/works) has the Rails class `works-index`, and we also tell it to automatically add `dashboard` and `filtered` to the page because it contains dashboard navigation and filters.
+* The [works index for testy](https://archiveofourown.org/users/testy/works) has the Rails class `works-index`, and we also tell Rails to automatically add `dashboard` and `filtered` to the page because it contains dashboard navigation and filters.